 Where is your family from?
 Where do they live?
 How many are they?
 What are your brothers and sisters like?
 Families may seem perfect on the outside, but every one of them has a few cracks that can be a minor annoyance.
-Discuss about family matters and how either of you can deal with it.
+Discuss family matters and how either of you can deal with it.

-#9 Talk About The Future (Goals and Dreams)
+#9 Talk About The Future

 What do you think about the future?
 Are you scared about it?
 Where do you see yourself 5-10 years from now?

 One of the most satisfying conversations of a long-term relationship is the one involving future plans and goals in life.
-Talk about your dreams and aspirations with your partner and make sure you know your partner’s wants and dreams in life too.
+Talk about your dreams and aspirations with your partner and make sure you know your partner’s goals and dreams in life too.

 Sometimes, we assume we know everything about our partner, but it takes a few conversations to truly understand each other instead of making wrong assumptions.